privacybydesign/pbdf-website/pages/en/irma-verifier.md

-Suppose you wish to give customers your own attributes, belonging to your own organisation, such as membership numbers or specific loyalty statuses, like bronse, silver, gold, platina, etc. This is possible, but requires some preparation.
+Suppose you wish to give customers your own attributes, belonging to your own organisation, such as membership numbers or specific loyalty statuses, like bronze, silver, gold, platinum, etc. This is possible, but requires some preparation.

 The Privacy by Design foundation runs the IRMA infrastructure.
 An